yeslogic/prince-php-wrapper/README.md

 Prince PHP wrapper
 ==================

-The `prince.php` file defines a class called `Prince` that contains methods that can be called to convert HTML and XML documents into PDF.
+The `Prince.php` file defines a class called `Prince` that contains methods that can be called to convert HTML and XML documents into PDF.

 Note that the `Prince` class requires PHP 5.3.0 or later.